abdullrahmanx/first-p/README.md

 # First Project

-A Node.js & Express API with JWT-authenticated users, drinks management, and real-time chat using Socket.io.
+A Node.js & Express API with JWT-authenticated users and drinks management

 ## Features